 Core strengthening exercises will help support the back during the night and prevent back spasms.
 Gentle stretching before bed can increase flexibility and help to relax the body and reduce stress.

 Take care getting in, and especially out, of bed.
 Take your time.
-When you wake up in a morning, allow a few minutes to get your muscles and joints moving fully instead of leaping out of bed at the alarm.
-Roll onto your side then use your arms to push you upright while your legs drop over the side, the sit there for a minute moving gently before slowly standing up.
+When you wake up in the morning, allow a few minutes to get your muscles and joints moving fully instead of leaping out of bed at the alarm.
+Roll onto your side then use your arms to push you upright while your legs drop over the side, then sit there for a minute moving gently before slowly standing up.